-The historical record documents the social, economic, political, and ideological contexts and causes of our planet’s climate, fossil fuel, and sustainability crises.
-History classes provide many opportunities to explore and raise awareness of our ecological problems as well as suggesting alternatives that can help us avoid repeating past mistakes.
+The historical record of our world documents the social, economic, political, and ideological contexts and causes of our planet’s climate, fossil fuel, and sustainability crises.
+History classes provide many opportunities to explore and raise awareness of our ecological problems, as well as to learn more about alternatives that can help us avoid repeating past mistakes.

 - What are some of the key dates and contexts that led to the human use of fossil fuels?

 - Discovery of coal, petroleum, natural gas, etc.